 When not eating amazing meals or seeing the sights my time on this Rovos Rail review was spent enjoying the scenery for my comfortable cabin as well as from the observation car, which is conveniently attached to the bar car.
 Sipping South African cognac while watching the sun go down is a beautiful thing.
 Sipping South African cognac while watching the sun go down from an open-air observation car takes it to the next level.

 Ride the Rovos Rails

 As we rounded the corners of the Valley of a Thousand Hills I realized Rovos Rail is about enjoying the finer things in life, doing so from a vintage rail car nonetheless.
 I’m more than thankful for Rohan Voss’s vision of returning to this golden age of travel.
 Rovos Rail believes in this vision so strongly it even enforces a no cell phone policy that is, in my opinion, very welcomed and long overdue.
-It makes you really take the time to enjoy the company and scenery around you, just like those early travelers did in a time not too long ago.
+It makes you enjoy the company and scenery around you, just like those early travellers did not too long ago.

-Although I was provided a complimentary journey with Rovos Rail,
+Although I was provided with a complimentary journey for this Rovos Rail review,

 the experience, opinions, and trip through the golden age of travel are my own.